Two Centimetres – Part 7

 This story is not meant to be an indictment against the Canadian Healthcare System, nor is it a passive aggressive attempt at promoting a political ideology on how to administer healthcare (although I am sure many will view it that way).

-This story is meant to do demonstrate how something as small as a two centimetre bump can turn a person’s life upside down.
+This story is meant to demonstrate how something as small as a two centimetre bump can turn a person’s life upside down.

 Just like many other cancers, skin cancer sneaks up on you.
 You do not expect it.
 But, unlike other cancers, you can see cancerous skin tissue growing and changing.
 And, perhaps most importantly, you can take steps before it is too late.